Military history of Hong Kong

-The Military history of Hong Kong is dated back to Qin conquest.
+The Military history of Hong Kong dates back to the Qin conquest.
 As Hong Kong is on the sea routes to the city of Guangzhou, the territories of Hong Kong served as an outer port.
 Amounts of pearl and salt are also located within the shores of Hong Kong as well.
 Thus, there is a long history of military and navy garrisoning the territory.

 Imperial China

 Qin conquered southern China in 214 BCE, followed by the establishment kingdom of Nanyue.
 However, there are neither historical records nor archaeological finding on military in Hong Kong during this period.

 The Empire of Han conquered the kingdom of Nanyue in 111 BCE.
 The extensive shore in the territories of Hong Kong attracted the government office to build fields for the production of salt.
 It is believed that there was military presence to guard against this important mineral though there is little evidence about it.

 The Empire of Jin later rules the territories of Hong Kong.
 In 403, Lo Tun (盧循) occupies the city of Pun Yue, the present-day Guangzhou, and surrounding area.
 He led a fleet to attack Jin but deadly failed in 411.
 His followers occupied the Lantau Island.

 In 621, the Empire of Tang finished conquest the southern China.
 The empire built a military and naval base in Tuen Mun to ensure the safety of Guangzhou and the seas around Hong Kong.
 The navy of Tuen Mun pacified the water against pirates.